NLaff/Lafferty.co-v2/content/blog/Create A Bullet Journal in Notion - Free Template.md

 +++

 See how I used Notion to create a digital bullet journal.
 Notion's ability to references other pages make it a powerful tool to keep your bullet journal, or any other documents, automatically sync'd to all your devices.

+Before you read on, check out my post on [32 free Notion templates](/blog/free-notion-templates/).

 ## What is a bullet journal?